Aryalexa/42-b2bRoot/6-Bonus.md

 > - A **web browser** to access and interact with your WordPress site (we'll use a host browser)

 ##### 🔸 Web server: Lighttpd
-- Install it `sudo apt install`.
+- Install it `sudo apt install lighttpd`.
 - Allow connection on port 80 `sudo ufw allow 80`. (use `sudo ufw status` to check)
+  - The default configuration for Lighttpd is located in `/etc/lighttpd/lighttpd.conf`.
+We can change the port saving `server.port = 8080` in the file.
-- Forward the port
+- Forward the port 80
   - go to VM >> `Settings` >> `Network` >> `Adapter 1` >> `Advanced` >> `Port Forwarding` and add the port.
-  - Type `http://127.0.0.1:8080` or `http://localhost:8080` in your host browser.
+  - Type `http://127.0.0.1:80` or `http://localhost:80` in your host browser.
 You should see a Lighttpd "placeholder page".

 > 🌳
 >